Drisnel/Building-Canon-Character-Bots-for-Internet-Connected-LLMs/templates/en/original-script-template.md

 - unresolved tension

 This block should make it clear what conflict *looks like* with this character and how conflict changes over time.

+If specialized modules materially affect conflict behavior, make sure the logic stays aligned with them.

 ---